-Contact the Village Hall to either replace a broken tote or to change the size of your current tote.
+Contact Environmental Recycling & Disposal at 815-725-4555 to either replace a broken cart or to change the size of your current cart.

 While a portion of Village collection will remain on Monday, Environmental has also added refuse pickup days on Tuesday, Wednesday and Thursday.
 Please visit the following link to check your address for your service day: www.envrd.com/channahon.